devopsdays/devopsdays-web/content/events/2017-portland/sponsor.md

 ---

+## Config Management Camp / Container Days Sponsorship Tiers

 There's only one tier for Config Management Camp and Container Days: Gold!
 It comes with all the bells and whistles above, just on the third day.
 If you're interested, the price is $2000.
-We'll happily provide a discount for DevOpsDays sponsors as well, just ask!
+We'll happily provide a discount for DevOpsDays sponsors who want to extend their sponsorship to Config Mgmt Camp and Container Days!
+Just send us a note at {{< email_organizers >}}.

 PayPal for those who want to just get their sponsorship in for the third day: <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">